uzh-dqbm-cmi/mridle/README.md

 ```

 ## Tests
-`mridle` contains a test suite for validating the no-show identification algorithm.
+`mridle` contains a test suite for validating the data pipelines, including the no-show identification algorithm.
-Run the tests by navigating to the `mridle` directory and running `pytest`.
+Run the tests by navigating to the top level `mridle` directory and running `kedro test`.